This column by ACRU General Counsel Peter Ferrara was published on June 21, 2014 on Forbes.com.

 Forbes observes, “The correlation between unstable money and an unstable global economy would seem obvious.”
 Indeed, the termination of any link between the dollar and gold immediately inaugurated worsening boom and bust cycles of inflation and recession in the 1970s, with inflation soaring into double digits for several years.
 Inflation peaked at 25% over just two years in 1979 and 1980.

-It took the worst recession since the Great Depression in 1981-1982 to tame that inflation, with double digit interest rates for years, and unemployment peaking at 10.8%.
+the worst recession since the Great Depression in 1981-1982 to tame that inflation, with double digit interest rates for years, and unemployment peaking at 10.8%.
 The Reagan/Volcker/Greenspan strong dollar monetary policies effectively restored a discretionary link to gold, with gold stabilizing around $300 to $350 for 20 years.
 That kept close control over inflation.

 But this discretionary standard broke down as 2000 approached.
 The Fed loosened money and reduced interest rates over the Y2K scare, contributing to the tech stock bubble.
 Much worse, the Bush Administration supported a weak dollar monetary policy again on the mercantilist/Keynesian confusion that would help the economy by promoting exports.
 That included more loose money and 2 1/2 years of negative real interest rates which served to pump up the housing bubble and lead, along with Clinton’s wild overregulation (in the name of affordable housing), to the 2008 financial crisis and recession.

 Restoring a Dollar Link to Gold for the 21st Century